gher-uliege/Julia-Earth-Observation-Workshop/README.md

 ```

 where `"this_directory"` is the directory containing the ipynb files.
 Note, in Windows a path `C:\Users\Foo\Bar` should be written as `raw"C:\Users\Foo\Bar"` or `"C:\\Users\\Foo\\Bar"`.

+Now open the first notebooks file `01-DIVAnd-data-preparation.ipynb` in the jupyter interface.